MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 * [13-is_palindrome.c](./13-is_palindrome.c): C function that checks if a singly-linked list is a palindrome.
-- If the function is not a palindrome - returns `0`.
+- If the funca palindrome - returns `0`.
 - If the function is a palindrome - returns `1`.
 - An empty list is considered a palindrome.
 - Helper files: